cxx7532706/cxx7532706.github.io/_posts/lessons/requirements/2017-06-11-Software-Requirements-Revision(2).md

 * Use them for ideation
 * Use them for early user testing
 * Use them for usability testing
+* Low-fidelity prototype: show only; no colors, images, meaningful contents.

+#### Digital prototypes
+* Enable the client to interact with the system.
+* Risk of clients believing that it's the final thing.
+* High-fidelity prototype.

 ## Product backlog
 * Requirements document in Scrum.